 In cases where there are alternate methods of treatment available with different fees (for example, an amalgam filling on a back tooth, as opposed to a resin-based composite filling), and you select the more expensive treatment or service, you will be responsible for all charges in excess of the allowable amount deemed appropriate by Medical Mutual.

-The benefits listed in the chart below are in addition to the dental and vision benefits listed in the Medical Benefits Chart.
+The benefits listed in the chart below are in addition to the dental and vision benefits, as well as the MedMutual MyChoice benefits, listed in the Medical Benefits Chart.

 DENTAL BENEFIT